Part 2B Course

 Tata Medical Centre, Kolkata is proud to partner with Velindre Cancer Centre, Cardiff, United Kingdom to hold the popular Cardiff FRCR Part 2B Course

-The aim of the course is to give you the very best chance of success in the FRCR Part 2 exam.
+The course aims to give you the best chance of success in the FRCR Part 2 exam.

 Course structure overview